-- 85% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the last 12 months, which was comparable to the CCG (84%) and national (84%) average. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.
+- The percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who have a comprehensive, agreed care plan documented in the record, in - the preceding 12 months was 100% which was better than the national average of 88%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.